 Vice President for Strategic Planning Assessment

-Paul Brantley is a vice president of the North American Division with particular responsibilities for strategic planning, research, and assessment.
+Paul Brantley is a vice president of the North American Division with particular responsibilities supporting strategic planning, research, and assessment.
 Prior to this post, he served as a general field secretary and director of assessment at the General Conference of Seventh-day Adventists.

 He comes from a long line of Adventist Church workers.
 His grandmother was a 1902 graduate of Kellogg’s medical school at Battle Creek and knew Ellen White.
-Brantley himself is a product of Adventist education through the master’s degree.
+Brantley himself is a product of Adventist education through a master’s degree.
 He completed his doctor of philosophy from the Ohio State University in the area of educational development and evaluation.

 For sixteen years, he served as a department head and professor of education at Andrews University.
 While there he founded the world’s first refereed research journal on Christian education, a global website and numerous research studies on Adventist education.
 For this and other contributions, Andrews University honored him with its highest academic award — the JN Andrews Medallion — at commencement services, June 2002.